Performing a Genome Scan

 addcovar <- model.matrix(~Sex, data = cross$covar)[,-1, drop = FALSE]

 When we perform a genome scan with additive covariates, we are searching for loci that have the same effect in both covariate groups.
-In this case, we are searching for loci that affect females and male in the same way.
+In this case, we are searching for loci that affect females and males in the same way.

 R